-When measuring a (part-)stack of thick pulpwood (Assortment 18), comprising one or a few logs, the stack dimensions may be calculated using a simplified log measurement (see Appendix 4).
+When measuring a (part-)stack of thick pulpwood (special commercial assortment), comprising one or a few logs, the stack dimensions may be calculated using a simplified log measurement (see Appendix 4).

 Figure 1.
 Measurement of stack on a vehicle.

 3.2 Measurement of lower bank width